KaipoJames/Kuleana-Coral-Reefs-Hawaii-Website-Clone/README.md

 ## Special Thanks

-- A special Thanks to my professor for his guidance helping me get through this project.
+- A special Thanks to my mentor for his guidance helping me get through this project.
 I enjoyed improving my skills in web design.